BeauJoh/thesis/source/11-chapter-3-ode.md

 All the benchmarks use more energy on the CPU, with the exception of `crc` which as previously mentioned has low floating-point intensity and so is not able to make use of the GPU's greater floating-point capability.
 Variance with respect to energy usage is larger on the CPU, which is consistent with the execution time results.

 ## Discussion

+In this chapter we present EOD which places a strong focus on the robustness of applications, curation of additional benchmarks with an increased emphasis on correctness of results and choice of problem size.
+Other improvements focus on adding additional benchmarks to better represent each Dwarf along with supporting a range of 4 problem sizes for each application.
+The rationale for the latter is to survey the range of applications over a diverse set of HPC accelerators across increasing amounts of work, which allows for a deeper analysis of the memory subsystem on each of these devices.
+Having a common back-end in the form of OpenCL allows a direct comparison of identical code across diverse architectures.
+We improved coverage of spectral methods by adding a new Discrete Wavelet Transform benchmark, and replacing the previous inadequate fft benchmark.

+Older hardware was used in this evaluation, this was due to availability, but having a greater diversity between generations of microarchitecture could be useful when examining the general purpose nature of the predictive mode in Chapter 5.
+Minimal energy results were able to be collected, since we lacked sudo access on many of these systems, however we have proposed a methodology that can easily be applied to collect additional energy results on the next generation of hardware.

 The work presented in this chapter does not address the optimality of the OpenCL programming language for accelerator devices, nor does it need to, instead, it presents the culmination of ground work and the associated considerations required to evaluate the performance of heterogeneous devices from a shared language -- OpenCL.
 The introduced benchmarking suite  -- EOD -- and the corresponding execution times on the full range of accelerators are used in the remainder of this thesis.